byu-cpe/ComputingBootCamp/website/_selfpaced/How_to_create_Automated_Pass-off_Tests.md

   run: node .cbc/makeComment.js ${ secrets.AUTH_TOKEN } ${ steps.number.outputs.content } "compiled.txt contains proper file names"
 ```

 This step uses a javascript file to make sure that the complied.txt file contains the file names that it should.
-Asserting proper output with GitHub secrets can be a extremely difficult when the output has multliple lines or newlines in it, so using the javascript file here allows us to easily assert a multi-lined output.
+Asserting proper output with GitHub secrets can be a extremely difficult when the output has multiple lines or newlines in it, so using the javascript file here allows us to easily assert a multi-lined output.

 For information on how to use the "assertContains.js" file, see the section with the same name below.